10 Ways to Make Life at Work Substantially Easier

 They do some research, and find Text Request.
 Then they go to their boss and say:

 “I’m spending [X] hours trying to reach people every week.
-Text Request will save me all those hours, help me reach more people, and let me work on other important things, too.
+Text Request will save me all those hours, help me reach more people, and let me work on other important tasks, too.
 It’s only a few bucks a month, and the ROI could be huge.
 Can we give this a shot?”

 Technology is supposed to help you do your job better.
 When it doesn’t, take matters into your own hands.